Sacred Dancers of Angkor, the Original Apsara Dance Show

 To find out about special performances and events (or donate to the Sacred Dancers of Angkor) contact Ravynn Karet-Coxen via the Foundation’s website www.nkfc.org or Facebook page: Banteay Srei Hidden Treasure NKFC Sacred Dancers of Angkor.

 Amansara is the only Siem Reap resort where the troupe performs with any frequency.
 A limited number of outside visitors can attend, which also provides a rare peek at this exclusive resort, usually closed to non-guests.

 To visit the Conservatoire, where the dancers train and rehearse, just a stone’s throw from Banteay Srei temple, you need to make arrangements in advance as visits are by appointment only.
 Simply email firstname.lastname@example.org

 Attend the Annual Gala Dinner

-If you’re in Siem Reap on 29 December 2016, the Sacred Dancers and musicians will perform a moving ritual connecting the spiritual dancers to the Divinities of the Temple, followed by a rare full-length classical repertoire, The Legend of the Genesis of Cambodia or Preach Thong Neang Neak at an exclusive Gala Dinner at enchanting Thommanon Temple.
-The dinner, organised by Phoenix Voyages, will be catered by the Sofitel hotel, and include cocktails and canapes and a 4-course menu.
-Funds raised from tickets (US$225) will be used to support and promote the troupe and help the artists sustain their livelihood.
+If you’re in Siem Reap between the Christmas and New Year period, the Sacred Dancers and musicians usually perform a moving ritual connecting the spiritual dancers to the Divinities of the Temple, followed by a rare full-length classical repertoire, The Legend of the Genesis of Cambodia or Preach Thong Neang Neak at an exclusive Gala Dinner at enchanting Thommanon Temple.
+The dinner is organised by Phoenix Voyages and last year was catered by the Sofitel and included cocktails, canapes and a 4-course menu.
+Funds raised from tickets (usually around US$225) are used to support and promote the dancers and help sustain their livelihood.